 - Solve for X by dividing each side of the equation by 1 (canceling the units that are both the numerator and the denominator): = 200 x 1 =1X200 = X.

-- The low safe dose range of this medication for the child who weighs 20kg is 200mg.
+- The low safe dose range of this medication for a child who weighs 20kg is 200mg.

 - To calculate the high safe dose for this child, use the following:= Cross multiply the fractions: 30mg x 20kg x Xmg.